 For the centerpieces, I was able to borrow these vintage brick molds from my friend Debra Hall.
 The fact they are gray and chippy made them better than perfect!
 I just love them!

 Over the years I have collected a lot of vases and I used a lot of my vases and some mason jars.
 I needed 36 vases and a lot of flowers!
 I sourced my flowers from two different.
-I partnered with Flowers by Gallone&i and they sent me two large boxes of white hydrangeas.
-Their flowers come straight from South America and are shipped free via two-day Fedex.
-Each box has thirty hydrangea flowers and they are all just perfect.
+I ordered the hydrangeas from Dollar Hydrangea and they sent me two large boxes of white hydrangeas.
 I also went to the Los Angeles Flower Mart and bought lots of fresh eucalyptus and white flowers to finish off the centerpieces.
-I was so happy how they came out.
+Don’t they look amazing?

 The lights that were hung above the tables were the Btightech Ambience Pro LED Waterproof Outdoor String Lights from Amazon.
 I used two 48′ strands.
 On the tables, I used my rechargeable solar lanterns by Sonnenglas.
 I added blue and white sea glass and charged the lids of the mason jars in the sun for twelve hours.
 They looked fabulous.